Alves-xf/Academic_Homepage/content/project/cell_counter/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 This tool was developed for Prof.Min Fan using Python.
-To make the counter applicable to a variety of datas, I designed multiple modules to let the user semi-automatically process the input data.
-After processing, it will show the user whether edges of cells are perfectly detacted.
-If edges are perfectly detacted, the user can just click the counter button to get the result.
-The UI part is based on Tkinter and the algorithm part is based on Opencv.
+To make the counter applicable to a variety of data, I designed multiple modules to let the user semi-automatically process the input data.
+After processing, it will show the user whether the edges of cells are perfectly detected.
+If edges are perfectly detected, the user can click the counter button to get the result.
+The UI part is based on Tkinter, and the algorithm part is based on Opencv.